 - How does the growth of students in my school compare to students in other schools?

 - Are students in different grade levels within my school growing similarly?

-growth percentiles have been calculated and provided for the three school years
+Student growth percentiles have been calculated and provided for the four school

 - District-level reports that show the median growth percentile of each school